The finished closet with Ikea Trofast hack

 DIY closet makeover with Ikea Trofast hack

-This closet is part of my DIY home office renovation project.
-Basically in the middle of my home office renovation, I decided to tackle the closet.
-A whole room renovation can be very stressful and tiring, shifting attention to something more manageable is always my go to solution.
+BTW, this closet is part of my DIY home office renovation project.
 You can check out what I have done to this space before tackling the closet by following my home office renovation journey here:

 The before